What is Autistic Spectrum Disorder/Condition (ASD/C)?

-Diagnosing ASC requires considerable training and expertise as it may be difficult to distinguish from a mental illness.
-Primary Care clinicians such as GPs are generally not confident in identifying and diagnosing adults with ASC, and hence specialised diagnostic services are required.
+Diagnosing ASD requires considerable training and expertise as it may be difficult to distinguish from a mental illness or numerous other conditions, whose features may look similar.
+Primary Care clinicians such as GPs are generally not trained to diagnose children and adults with ASD, and hence specialised diagnostic services are required.

 Is ASC associated with any other conditions?

 It is never too late to get a diagnosis.
 A diagnosis can help increase understanding (yours and others’), and help you to work on any areas within your life that you find challenging.
 Learning about ASD, and understanding any potential problems you might be experiencing as a result of having the condition, can help you at any age and any stage in life.

 What is the National Strategy for people with autism?

 Several government and research papers, such as ‘Fulfilling and Rewarding Lives’ and ‘Supporting People with Autism through Adulthood’ set out aims in the following main areas:

 - Increasing understanding, awareness and facilitating diagnosis of ASD

 - Improving access for adults with ASD to the services and support they need to thrive within the community